segunemma2003/nodo-api-backend-payment/PAYMENT_GATEWAY_INTEGRATION.md

 - Amount: Use small amounts for testing

 **Test Flow**:
-1. Create test customer in Nodopay admin panel
+1. Create test customer in FSCredit admin panel
 2. Use test customer's account_number in your integration
 3. Test credit check endpoint
 4. Test purchase endpoint with small amounts